jayreddy-developer/WeatherModelFeaturesGenerator/README.md

 ###All the testcases can be run as follows
 >sbt test

-###Main application can also run as follows if we were run the application other inputs
+###Main application can also run as follows, if we were run the application with other inputs
 >sbt "run path_to_input_file path_output_file"